Mission & Priorities

 We are committed to joining God’s work of peacemaking and reconciliation in the Champaign-Urbana community and beyond, cultivating active opportunities to care for creation, learn from other faith traditions, undo racism, pray and connect with Christians around the world, and serve the local community.

-These three priorities are concrete tasks we will be working on as a congregation from May 2017 to April 2018, guiding our work in committees, small groups, on Council, and as individuals.
+These three priorities are actionable items we will be working on as a congregation this year.
+They will guide our work as a congregation: committees, small groups, Council, and individuals.

 These questions are ongoing conversations that may guide our work and develop into future priorities.

-- How will we express our Anabaptist peace church identity in our place and time?
+- How will we explore our Anabaptist peace church identity in our place and time?